Someguyoverthere/Dungeon-Crawl-Classic-Generator/README.md

 # Dungeon-Crawl-Classic-Generator
-A program that automatically generates 0-level characters for the tabletop RPG Dungeon Crawl Classics.
+A program that can generate 0-level characters for the tabletop RPG Dungeon Crawl Classics.